anirudhsevugan/simpliplay-android-example-fork/contrib/README.md

 ## How to contribute
    - First, create a new fork of the *contrib* branch of the repo.

-   - Second, add a new folder to your repo (don't delete existing folders, doing this will hurt other people's contributions), and name it something like *[your-username]*.
+   - Second, add a new folder to your repo (don't delete existing folders, doing this can affect other people's contributions), and name it something like *[your-username]*.
+If you're       creating a new modified version with later changes, it's recommended to create a subfolder inside that covers each major version for your modified release (for example, version 1       is the first version of modifications you have made.
+Inside the folder for the first version, patches like 1.x will be inside.
+Inside 1.x folders will be 1.x.x folders, if any are      needed, for patches).
+Please don't replace a version of your source code (even though I do).
+It creates clutter and keeps the history of your modifications from being accessible.

    - Third, add your modified source code to that folder (refer to the *main* branch for the original source code to modify).